FindTheHiggs/About/README.md

 This project tackles the challenge in Higgs decays to photons, using machine learning techniques and the dataset [1].

 [1] ATLAS Collaboration (2020).
-ATLAS 13 TeV samples collection Gamma-Gamma, for 2020 Open Data release. [https://opendata.cern.ch/record/15006](CERN Open Data Portal).
+ATLAS 13 TeV samples collection Gamma-Gamma, for 2020 Open Data release.
+[CERN Open Data Portal](https://opendata.cern.ch/record/15006).

 ## Sponsors